apetkau/genomics-data-index/README.md

 ![tree-visualization.png][]

-You can see more examples of this software in action at [Tutorial 1: Salmonella dataset][tutorial1].
+You can see more examples of this software in action in the provided [Tutorials](#5-tutorial).

 # Table of contents